American Figurative Expressionism

 American Figurative Expressionism is a 20th-century visual art style or movement that first took hold in Boston, and later spread throughout the United States.
 Critics dating back to the origins of Expressionism have often found it hard to define.
-One description, however, classifies it as a Humanist philosophy, since it's human-centered and rationalist.
+One description, however, classifies it as a Humanist philosophy, since it is human-centered and rationalist.
 Its formal approach to the handling of paint and space is often considered a defining feature, too, as is its radical, rather than reactionary, commitment to the figure.

 The term "Figurative Expressionism" arose as a counter-distinction to "Abstract Expressionism."
 Like German Expressionism, the American movement addresses issues at the heart of the expressionist sensibility, such as personal and group identity in the modern world, the role of the artist as a witness to issues such as violence and corruption, and the nature of the creative process and its implications.
 These factors speak to the movement's strong association with the emotional expression of the artist's interior vision, with the kinds of emphatic brushstrokes and bold color found in paintings like Vincent van Gogh's The Starry Night and Edvard Munch's The Scream that have influenced generations of practitioners.
 They also speak to the rejection of the outward-facing "realism" of Impressionism, and tacitly suggest the influence of Symbolism on the movement, which sees meaning in line, form, shape and color.